treyhunner/treyhunner.github.com/source/_posts/2018-09-03-stop-writing-lambda-expressions.markdown

 The inherent limitations of lambda expressions are actually part of their appeal.
 When an experienced Python programmer sees a lambda expression they know that they're working with a function that is **only used in one place** and does **just one thing**.

+If you've ever used anonymous functions in JavaScript before, you can think of Python's lambda expressions as the same, except they have more restrictions and use a very different syntax than the traditional function syntax.

 ## Where they're usually used